palashkulsh/jira-cmd/README.md

-    start <issue>          Start working on an issue. stop <issue>           Stop working on an issue. review <issue> [assignee] Mark issue as being reviewed [by assignee(optional)]. done <issue>           Mark issue as finnished.
+    start <issue>          Start working on an issue. stop <issue>           Stop working on an issue. review <issue> [assignee] Mark issue as being reviewed [by assignee(optional)]. done <issue>           Mark issue as finished.
     running                List issues in progress.
     jql <query>            Run JQL query
     search <term>          Find issues.
     assign <issue> [user]  Assign an issue to <user>.
 Provide only issue# to assign to me comment <issue> [text] Comment an issue.
-    worklog <issue>        View the worklog of an issue. worklogadd <issue> <timeSpent> [comment] Add a new worklog to an issue. show [options] <issue> Show info about an issue create                 Create an issue or a sub-task config [options]       Change configuration
+    show [options] <issue> Show info about an issue open <issue>           Open an issue in a browser worklog <issue>        Show worklog about an issue worklogadd [options] <issue> <timeSpent> [comment] Log work for an issue create [project[-issue]] Create an issue or a sub-task config [options]       Change configuration
+    sprint [options]       Works with sprint boards
+    With no arguments, displays all rapid boards
+    With -r argument, attempt to find a single rapid board and display its active sprints With both -r and -s arguments attempt to get a single rapidboard/ sprint and show its issues.
+If a single sprint board isnt found, show all matching sprint boards

   Options: